Paradozile/GSABeam-Code/README.md

-# MAG_Bench
+# ACES_Code
-The benchmark MAG_Bench and the code workflow of MAG-Coder
+The code workflow of ACES